sourcegraph/about/blogposts/simulating-a-real-world-system-in-go.md

 ![Ajmani-3](//images.contentful.com/le3mxztn6yoo/3SR8J0Z4Fa0uek8ck26ewc/e6f229546477797931fa3f64cc57a157/Screen_Shot_2017-11-05_at_5.40.26_PM.png)

 These two charts show the performance of the coffee shop as the number of workers increases from 1 to 6.
-In the ideal implementation, we would be able to prepare as many lattes in parallel as the CPUs can handle, so a single CPU could prepare 1 latte in 4 milliseconds.
+In the ideal implementation, we would be able to prepare as many lattes in parallel as the CPU's can handle, so a single CPU could prepare 1 latte in 4 milliseconds.

 Our throughput is therefore 250 lattes per second, and is the starting point on the chart on the left.
-Throughput scales linearly, so with 6 CPUs we'd get 1500 lattes per second.
+Throughput scales linearly, so with 6 CPU's we'd get 1500 lattes per second.
 On the throughput chart, higher values are better.

 The chart on the right shows the "cafe au lait-encity," the median time to make a latte, which stays flat at 4 milliseconds.
 Lower values are better on this chart.